 Pharmacodynamics

-The molecular weight of the complex is so high - about 50 kDa, that its diffusion through the mucous membrane of the gastrointestinal tract is 40 times slower than the diffusion of ferrous iron.
+The molecular mass of the complex is so large - about 50 kDa - that its diffusion through the mucous membrane of the gastrointestinal tract is 40 times slower than the diffusion of ferrous iron.
 The complex is stable and does not release iron ions under physiological conditions.
-The iron of the multinuclear active zones of the complex is bound in a structure similar to that of the natural compound of iron, ferritin.
+The iron of the multinuclear active zones of the complex is bound into a structure similar to the structure of the natural iron compound - ferritin.
 Due to this similarity, the iron (III) of this complex is absorbed only by active absorption.
-Iron-binding proteins located on the surface of the intestinal epithelium and in the gastrointestinal fluid absorb iron (III) from the complex through competitive ligand exchange.
-The absorbed iron is mainly deposited in the liver, where it binds to ferritin.
-Later in the bone marrow, it is incorporated into hemoglobin.
+Iron-binding proteins, located on the surface of the intestinal epithelium and in gastrointestinal fluid, absorb iron (III) from the complex through competitive ligand exchange.
+Absorbed iron is mainly deposited in the liver, where it binds to ferritin.
+Later in the bone marrow it is incorporated into hemoglobin.

-The polymaltose complex of iron (III) hydroxide, in contrast to iron (II) salts, does not possess prooxidant properties.
-The sensitivity of lipoproteins (eg, very low density lipoproteins and low density lipoproteins) to oxidation is reduced.
+The polymaltose complex of iron (III) hydroxide, unlike iron (II) salts, does not have pro-oxidant properties.
+The sensitivity of lipoproteins (eg, very low-density lipoproteins and low-density lipoproteins) to oxidation is reduced.

 Pharmacokinetics

-Studies using the double isotope method (55 Fe and 59 Fe) have shown that the absorption of iron, measured by the level of hemoglobin in erythrocytes, is inversely proportional to the dose taken (the higher the dose, the lower the absorption).
+Studies using the dual isotope method (55 Fe and 59 Fe) have shown that iron absorption, measured by red blood cell hemoglobin levels, is inversely proportional to the dose administered (the higher the dose, the lower the absorption).
 There is a statistically negative correlation between the degree of iron deficiency and the amount of iron absorbed (the higher the iron deficiency, the better the absorption).
 Maximum absorption of iron occurs in the duodenum and jejunum.
-Unabsorbed iron is excreted in feces.
-Its excretion with exfoliating epithelial cells of the gastrointestinal tract and skin, as well as with sweat, bile and urine is approximately 1 mg of iron per day.
+Unabsorbed iron is excreted in the feces.
+Its excretion in exfoliated epithelial cells of the gastrointestinal tract and skin, as well as in sweat, bile and urine is approximately 1 mg of iron per day.

-In women, additional iron loss occurs during menstruation, which must be taken into account.
+Women experience additional iron loss during menstruation, which must be taken into account.

 Indications for use